Chatterbox TTS Voice Channel

 - Adjust Parameters:

-cfg_weight: (Range 0.0 - 1.0) Controls speech rhythm.
+cfg_weight: (Range 0.0 - 1.0) Controls the rhythm of the speech.
 Lower values result in slower, more deliberate speech.
-For fast-paced reference audio, you can lower this value (e.g., 0.3).exaggeration: (Range 0.25 - 2.0) Controls the emotional and intonational exaggeration of the speech.
-Higher values produce more expressive speech and may increase speed.
+For fast-paced reference audio, you can lower this value (e.g., 0.3).exaggeration: (Range 0.25 - 2.0) Controls the emotional and tonal exaggeration of the speech.
+Higher values mean richer emotion and potentially faster speech.

 - Voice Cloning: Click "Choose File" to upload a reference audio file (e.g., .mp3, .wav).
 If a reference audio is provided, the service will use the cloning interface.

-- Generate Speech: Click the "Generate Speech" button, wait a moment, and you can preview and download the generated MP3 file online.
+- Generate Speech: Click the "Generate Speech" button.
+After a short wait, you can listen and download the generated MP3 file online.

 2. API Calls